The NDP-Green coalition has given a handful of politically friendly unions a monopoly on big provincial construction projects:

 - According to the Canadian Federation of Independent Business (CFIB), the NDP’s union benefit agreements could add an additional $4.8 billion in additional labour costs to the province’s current capital budget – or $3,996 for a family of four.

-With all that money going straight into the pockets of John Horgan’s friends, some projects like the George Massey Tunnel replacement won’t get built for years…if ever.
+With all that money going straight into the pockets of John Horgan’s friends, some projects like the George Massey Tunnel replacement, commuter rail in the Fraser Valley, the Surrey or UBC Skytrain won’t get built for years…if ever.

 BC can do so much better.